Harsh4601/Doctor-Bot/README.md

 * Reduction in capital spent on hospitals .
 * Record history of diagnostic checkups.

+# Database 🎚
+* The whole app works on custom database.
+The backend is made with MonoDB and Express and written on NodeJS.
+* Due to some privacy policy we had not added the backend code here.
+If you want to get an idea about the backend visit [Ping!](https://github.com/gokulnair2001/Ping-App-Backend).
+This app is made by our Developer only!.

 # Steps to run 📲

 * Clone or download the app from this repository. 👩‍💻